 The incredible thing is that Seoul's Cong Caphe staff are all trained in Vietnam, and they use Vietnamese coffee beans.
 This means you will get precisely the same taste and menu that they offer in Vietnam.

-I recommend trying the all-time favourite coconut coffee smoothie or coconut condensed milk coffee.
+I recommend trying the all-time favourite coconut coffee smoothie or the coconut condensed milk coffee.

-Madang Cafe is known for having delicious and beautiful-looking food, as well as having a wide selection of drinks.
-I recommend ordering the warm waffles served with whipped cream and fruits here.
+Madang Cafe is known for having delicious and beautiful-looking food and a wide selection of drinks.
+I recommend ordering the warm waffles served with whipped cream and fruits.
 The dish looks great for a photo, and it’s incredibly delicious!

-The last coffee shop on the list is another animal cafe called Thanks Nature Cafe.
+Thanks Nature Cafe is an interesting animal coffee shop.
 It is a cafe where you can meet two adorable sheep.

 Thanks Nature Cafe became popular due to the Korean TV show We Got Married.
 Inside the coffee shop, you will find farm-related decor and two very friendly sheep that like to interact and be fed by visitors.